 As far as it is practicable and economic to do so when working on existing systems, controls should be upgraded to the levels defined for new systems.

-Section 7: Community heating
+Section 7: Heat networks

-This section provides guidance on the specification of community heating systems for dwellings to meet relevant energy efficiency requirements in the building regulations.
+This section provides guidance on the specification of systems within dwellings served by a heat network, to meet relevant energy efficiency requirements in the building regulations.